Transipedia/publication-ccle/mutation/README.md

 ## This Snakemake pipeline performs mutation analysis in manuscript "Exploring a large cancer cell line RNA-sequencing dataset with k-mers".

+_NB: Reindeer queries are performed using Reindeer service (https://github.com/Bio2M/rdeer-service) running Reindeer 1.02.
+This allows multiple queries running in real time on a memory resident index.
+To run this pipeline on a local Reindeer index, merge all queries into a single query file, and run reindeer query once, to avoid incurring multiple index loads).

 ### Main Steps:
 - Download Depmap files (rule: dnld_depmap)
 - Extract useful information and links to SSR IDs (rule: depmap_csv_to_tsv)